Relying on the Metrics of Evaluated Agents: Additional Notation

-For ease of exposition, our analysis will focus on a one-dimensional binary feature: $\mathcal{X} = \{0,1\}$, where $X = 1$ with probability $\theta$.
-We frame the principal's decision problem as that of choosing $\rho(0) = p_0$ and $\rho(1) = p_1$.
-Further extensions to higher cardinalities or continuous $X$ may be of practical interest, though we expect our qualitative insights to extend to these settings.
+Some of our analysis will focus on a one-dimensional binary feature: $\mathcal{X} = \{0,1\}$, where $X = 1$ with probability $\theta$.
+In these cases, we simplify notation by parameterizing the principal's decision problem as that of choosing $\rho(0) = p_0$ and $\rho(1) = p_1$.

 The principal's expected utility becomes

 and the agent's utility becomes